mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/16-validating-user-input.md

 ### Project Task #1: option_for_failure

 1. Create new project called `option_for_failure`.
-2. Start with the code from example above
+2. Start with the code from example above.
 3. Add an `else` branch to the `if` statement - use `game.splash()` to say "Bye"
 4. Add an `elif` statement which provides an "option for failure."
 Use a `game.ask()` that asks "Do you want to lose?"
 5. Make sure the player only gets the "You lost!" message if they respond "OK" to the prompt from step 3